 You can claim in a range of circumstances, not just car accidents

-A driver or passenger injured in a motor vehicle or motorcycle accident, no matter the cause, and even if the vehicle is unidentified or unregistered
+A driver or passenger injured in a car or motorbike accident, no matter the cause, and even if the vehicle is unidentified or unregistered

-Claiming for a child injured in a road or transport accident
+Claiming for a child injured in a car, road or transport accident

 A pedestrian or cyclist injured by a vehicle

-A road user injured when taking evasive action trying to avoid a road accident
+A road user injured when taking evasive action trying to avoid a car accident

 A family member who has suffered psychological trauma

-A worker injured in a road or public transport accident while travelling for work, or commuting to and from work, including on the road or off-road.
+A worker injured in a road or train, tram or bus accident while travelling for work, or commuting to and from work, including on the road or off-road.
 For example, a tractor, quad bike or forklift accident.

 The most important thing to do is to seek legal advice as soon as possible so you know where you stand.
 You can get in touch with us today to arrange a free, no obligation initial appointment**.